RetroDECK/ES-DE/USERGUIDE.md

 **Enable screensaver controls**

-This includes the ability to start the screensaver manually, but also to jump to a new random game using the Left and Right buttons, to launch the game currently shown using the A button and to jump to the game in its gamelist by using the Y button.
+This includes the ability to start the screensaver manually using the _Select_ button from the system view, but also while the screensaver is running to jump to a new random game using the _Left_ and _Right_ buttons, to launch the game currently shown using the _A_ button and to jump to the game in its gamelist using the _Y_ button.
 If this setting is disabled, any key or button press will stop the screensaver.

 #### Slideshow screensaver settings